bananabrann/debbie/README.md

 To compile, you need to download and use gcc.

 `gcc yourcode.c -o output` is the command line syntax for compiling. `gcc` is the npm package, `yourcode.c` is the file that you have typed, `-o` says it's an object (unsure why you need this) and the `output` is the file name you're assigning to send your compiled code.
 After running that, you can execute the file simply by running that file.
-So with the code above, you would just type `output` in the terminal.
+So with the code above, you would just type `./output` in the terminal.

+### Puts VS \n
+`puts` is a C++ standard thingy.
+It will "put" whatever was passed into it into the console, and make a new line.
+`\n` is used in `printf`, where `printf` does not print a new line after whatever was passed.